robotology-playground/WBI-Toolbox/README.md

 - **torqueBalancing/controllerWithHandControl.slx**  This is the latest iCub's COM controller.
 The one used for the video in the beginning of this document.

-- **wholeBodyImpedance/impedanceControl.mdl** This is a wholeBodyImpedance controller which sets all joints in impedance where the equilibrium pose is the initial one before running the controller.
+- **wholeBodyImpedance/impedanceControl.mdl** This is a whole body impedance controller which sets all joints in impedance where the equilibrium pose is the initial one before running the controller.
 You can additionally perturb the system applying external wrenches on the robot links.
-Go to a terminal an enter `yarp rpc /icubGazeboSim/applyExternalWrench/rpc:i` then type `help` for additional information on how to apply wrenches on the robot and thus test its compliant behavior.
+Go to a terminal and enter `yarp rpc /icubGazeboSim/applyExternalWrench/rpc:i` then type `help` for additional information on how to apply wrenches on the robot and thus test its compliant behavior.

 ###### Tested OS
 Linux, Windows, MAC OS X